 June 23, 2009

-Less than two weeks before my flight to Japan, WHO declared the swine flu, or A(H1N1) flu, outbreak, a pandemic.
-By then, the virus had circled the Pacific Rim, having started in Mexico on that side of the ocean and now spreading like a viral Susan Boyle video in the Asia-Pacific region.
+Less than two weeks before my flight to Japan, WHO declared the swine flu outbreak a pandemic.
+By then, the A(H1N1) virus had circled the Pacific Rim, having started in Mexico and now spreading like a viral Susan Boyle video in the Asia-Pacific region.

-People were dissuading me from travelling.
-But that swine bug proved no match to the travel bug.
+Friends were dissuading me from travelling, but that swine bug proved no match to the travel bug.
 So it came to pass that on June 23rd I found myself on a Cebu Pacific flight to Osaka with my travel companion, Cindy.

-Their fleet is mostly Airbus A320, the preferred aircraft of budget airlines.
-It has a narrow single-aisle fuselage with only one pair of emergency exits in the middle.
-Now you know why the fare is cheap.
-The flight was rather bumpy.
-Japanese airspace is notorious for aircraft-jerking turbulence.
+The flight was rather bumpy as it traversed Japanese airspace notorious for aircraft-jerking turbulence.
 Our little Airbus staggered mid-air like a bus on a dirt road, which I had expected.
 But the strange engine noises were disconcerting.
-It sounded like a sputtering car that refuses to run even after repeated flicks of the ignition.
+It sounded like a sputtering car that stubbornly refused to run after repeated flicks of the ignition.
 Definitely not a sound you’d like to hear 30,000 feet up.

-And there were other disturbing sounds.
+There were other disturbing sounds.
 Constant coughing of some passengers made us don surgical masks.
-Media reports of tourists dropping like flies certainly fueled our paranoia, although I had serious doubts about the virus-deflecting effectiveness of a flimsy mask.
+Media reports of tourists dropping like flies certainly fed our paranoia, although I had serious doubts about the virus-deflecting effectiveness of a flimsy mask.

 Thankfully, it was a short flight: three and a half hours.
 At KIX, Kansai International Airport, we had our first taste of Japanese modern technology, efficiency and civility, as well as Japan-style superlatives.
-KIX has the longest terminal in the world.
-But you’d hardly notice its gargantuan size.
-After deplaning, we hopped into the Wing Shuttle (a train-like people mover hanging at the side of the terminal) that whisked us in no time to the immigration area.
+KIX had the longest terminal in the world, but I hardly noticed its gargantuan size.
+After deplaning, we hopped into the Wing Shuttle, the train-like people mover hanging at the side of the terminal, that whisked us in no time to the immigration area.

 We were greeted by smiling assistants, mostly middle-aged men (not nubile young things you might expect for this kind of job), who checked our forms and gave directions.
-No running back to collect a form forgotten by a spaced-out nubile young thing.
-And more importantly, these father figures acquainted us to the habit of bowing, which you would see and do quite often in Japan.
+No running back to collect a form forgotten by yours truly.
+More importantly, these father figures acquainted us to the habit of bowing, which I would see and do quite often in Japan.

 And so, despite the swine flu scare and my perennially limited budget, I made it to Japan.